TonyStark679/Enhanced-Virtuality/README.md

 «One assistant.
 Two brains.
 No Wi-Fi panic.»

 E.V.
-(Enhanced Virtuality) is a lightweight personal AI assistant built for Android + Termux.
+(Enhanced Virtuality) is a lightweight personal AI assistant designed to run directly on Android through Termux.

-E.V. combines Google Gemini for online intelligence with a locally running Qwen 2.5 3B GGUF model for offline use.
-When configured for automatic mode, E.V. can use Gemini when available and fall back to local Qwen when Gemini cannot be used.
+It combines two AI engines:

+Gemini for cloud-based AI when internet access is available, and Qwen 2.5 3B running locally through "llama-cli" when local inference is needed.

-The philosophy is simple:
+The core idea is simple:

+             ⚡ E.V.
+                │
+        ┌───────┴───────┐
+        │               │
+     ONLINE           OFFLINE
+        │               │
+        ▼               ▼
+   🌐 GEMINI        🧠 QWEN
+   Cloud AI        Local AI
+        │               │
+        └───────┬───────┘
+                │
+                ▼
+           ⚡ E.V.
+RESPONSE

+E.V. is built around one goal:

 «Use the best available brain. 🧠»